Essex Property Trust

-Essex Property Trust is a publicly traded real estate investment trust that invests in apartments, primarily on the West Coast of the United States.
+Essex Property Trust is a publicly traded real estate investment trust that invests in apartments in California and in the Seattle metropolitan area.

-As of December 31, 2020, the company owned interests in 246 apartment complexes, aggregating 60,272 apartment units, and 1 office building comprising 106,716 square feet.
+As of December 31, 2023, the company owned interests in 252 apartment complexes, aggregating 61,997 apartment units, and 3 commercial office buildings, comprising 283,000 square feet.

-It is the 10th largest owner of apartments in the United States and the 20th largest apartment property manager in the United States.
+It is the 11th largest owner of apartments in the United States and the 26th largest apartment property manager in the United States.

 History

 The company was founded in 1971 by billionaire George M. Marcus, who also founded Marcus & Millichap that same year.

 On June 13, 1994, the company became a public company via an initial public offering.

-In April 2014, the company acquired BRE Properties for $4.3 billion and was added to the S&P 500.
+In April 2014, the company acquired BRE Properties for $4.3 billion.

+In 2024, it acquired ownership interests in a joint venture owning 4 properties for $505 million.